greenonline/PET_Text_Scroll/README.md

 .byte 0,0,0,0,0,0,0,0
 ```

-Complete pastable source, with excess (problematic for TMP) spaces removed:
+Complete pastable source, with excess (problematic for TMP) spaces removed - although it has inconsistent indentation.
+This is fixed further below:

 ```none
 ;defines